Cutest Fall Baby and Newborn Photo Ideas

 For example, take a look at a fall leaves photo I took of my little one below.

-The green grass was too strong of a tonal difference to the warm cooler for my liking, so I de-saturated that some too.
+- The green grass was too strong of a tonal difference to the warm color for my liking, so I de-saturated that some too.

 Hopefully these editing tips gave you some new tools to use for your baby’s first fall photos this year.